International-Data-Spaces-Association/IDS-G/core/InformationModel/Message/README.md

  the sender supports a certain security profile.

-This token is called [Dynamic Attribute Token (DAT)](../../DAPS/README.md#dynamic-attribute-token-dat), (see further explanations there) an is provided by [Dynamic Attribute Provisioning Service (DAPS)](/DAPS/README.md#dynamic-attribute-provisioning-service-daps).
+This token is called [Dynamic Attribute Token (DAT)](../../DAPS/README.md#dynamic-attribute-token-dat), (see further explanations there), so it is an instance of ids:DynamicAttributeToken and will be provided by [Dynamic Attribute Provisioning Service (DAPS)](/DAPS/README.md#dynamic-attribute-provisioning-service-daps).

 ---